dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 575. Distribute Candies.md

 ## Approach 2: Better Brute Force
 **Algorithm**

 Before looking into the idea behind this approach, firstly we need to observe one point.
-The maximum no. of unique candies which the girl can obtain could be atmost $n/2$, where nn refers to the number of candies.
+The maximum no. of unique candies which the girl can obtain could be atmost $n/2$, where $n$ refers to the number of candies.
 Further, in case the number of unique candies are below $n/2$, to maximize the number of unique candies that the girl will obtain, we'll assign all the unique candies to the girl.
 Thus, in such a case, the number of unique candies the girl gets is equal to the total number of unique candies in the given $candies$ array.

 Now, let's look at the idea behind this approach.
 We need to find the total number of unique candies in the given $candies$ array.
 One way to find the number of unique candies is to traverse over the given $candies$ array.
 Whenever we encounter an element, say $candies[j]$, we can mark all the elements which are the same as $candies[j]$ as invalid and increment the count of unique elements by `1`.

 Thus, we need to do such markings for all the elements of $candies$ array.
 At the end, $count$ gives the required number of unique candies that can be given to the girl.
 Further, the value to be returned is given by: $\text{min}(\frac{n}{2}, count)$.
-Instead of finding the $\text{min}$, we can stop the traversal over the given $candies$ array as soon as the countcount exceeds $\frac{n}{2}$.
+Instead of finding the $\text{min}$, we can stop the traversal over the given $candies$ array as soon as the $count$ exceeds $\frac{n}{2}$.

 ```java
 public class Solution {